shabados/presenter/CONTRIBUTING.md

 ## Commit Message Guidelines

-Each commit message consists of a header, a body and a footer.
-The header has a special format that includes a type, a scope and a subject:
+Each commit message consists of a header, body, and footer.
+The header has a special format that includes a type, scope, and subject:

 ```
 <type>(<scope>): <subject>